WHO WE ARE

 e) Confirmation of not being an undischarged bankrupt or involved in any court proceedings in connection with the promotion, formation or management of a corporation or involving fraud or dishonesty punishable on conviction with imprisonment or subject to any investigation by any regulatory authority under any legislation; and

-- The Committee shall provide a report summarising its activities for the year in compliance with the Malaysia Corporate Governance Code, Listing Requirements and any relevant regulations.
-The report can be incorporated into the corporate governance statement in the annual report or included as a separate report.
+viii) The Committee shall provide a report summarising its activities for the year in compliance with the Malaysia Corporate Governance Code, Listing Requirements and any relevant regulations.
+The report can be incorporated into the corporate governance statement in the annual report or included as a separate report;

-Subject to the notice and quorum requirements as provided in the Terms of Reference, meeting of the Committee may be held and conducted through the telephone or any communication equipment which allows all persons participating in the meeting to hear each other.
+6.2 Subject to the notice and quorum requirements as provided in the Terms of Reference, meeting of the Committee may be held and conducted physically or virtually.
 A person so participating shall be deemed to be present in person at the meeting and shall be entitled to vote and be counted in a quorum accordingly.

 9. CIRCULAR RESOLUTION